pachterlab/kallistobustools/getting_started.md

 ### Building the `transcripts_to_genes.txt` map
 Insert steps here

-## 3. Pseudoaligning reads with __kallisto bus__
+## 3. Pseudoaligning reads with ```kallisto bus```
-First we take note of the technology that was used to generate our library.
 The 10x Chromium V2 chemistry was used to generate the data we downloaded above.
+The technology dictates the Barcode/UMI structure and the whitelist used for barcode error correction.
+We have to specify the technology in the __kallisto bus__ command and the whitelist in the __bustools__ command.
 Now we pseudo align the reads

 ```
 $ kallisto bus -i <your_index.idx> -o <bus_output_folder/> -x 10xv2 -t 10 SRR8599150_S1_L001_R1_001.fastq.gz SRR8599150_S1_L001_R2_001.fastq.gz